 Central Americans in Lincoln's Army

 As part of the 100 Central American Historical Biography project that aims to uncover overlooked histories, these findings point to a type of Central American contribution rarely discussed in American History.
-Heading this research is the Co-Founder of the Central American Historical and Ancestral Society, Claudia A. Portillo, and serving as Humanities Advisor is California State University, Los Angeles Professor Ester E. Hernández.
+Heading this research is the Co-founder of the Central American Historical and Ancestral Society, Claudia A. Portillo, and serving as Humanities Advisor is California State University, Los Angeles Dr. Ester E. Hernández.
 We will document the lives of these men as soldiers and trace their footprints to better understand their migration patterns, as well as their connection to U.S. African American communities and their endeavors during these years.

 The project seeks to uncover more names, so we can preserve their U.S. military careers and American stories on the Central American Historical and Ancestral Society website (cahaas.org) — a free site accessible to all.